Understanding A Key West Boat

 • Is wood free, all composite construction better than the conventional wood cored boats?

-Every boat from Key West Boats is entirely free of wood in every aspect, therefore it is obvious we feel that it is the best approach.
-But a better question may be why?
+Every boat from Key West Boats is entirely free of wood in every aspect.
+Therefore, it is obvious we feel that it is the best approach.
+But a better question may be, why?

 Wood can rot.
 We all know that, and anyone with even limited exposure to old wood-cored boats has experienced some level of wood rot.
 Rot can render an otherwise nice boat worthless since the structural members it is used in are such an integral, important, and hard-to-replace component of a boat.
-To be fair to wood though it should be acknowledged that it is a strong and resilient substance that can take a lot of abuse before it rots.
+To be fair to wood, though, it should be acknowledged that it is a strong and resilient substance that can take a lot of abuse before it rots.
 But isn't it OK if it is fully encapsulated in fiberglass?

 • Digital Catalog